IBM/rpg-genai-data/docs/pages/how_to_contribute_to_AI_training.md

 ## Training Data

-What would be most useful therefore is to contribute question and answer pairs.
+It is extremely useful to contribute question and answer pairs.
+This can be used both to fine tune the AI and to evaluate if it is doing a good job.

 This is done by creating questions and answers in [this format](pages/expanded_qna_format.md)